SalihCanBinboga/recipe_finder/README.md

 - Add to favorites: Users can add recipes they like to their favorites.
 - Search history: Users can view their previous searches and perform them again.

+## To-do
+- Add a "Random Recipe" feature for users to find a recipe randomly.
+- Filter search results by dietary requirements.
+- Add a recipe-sharing feature.

 ## Used Packages
 - [dio](https://pub.dev/packages/dio "dio"): A powerful HTTP client for Dart, used for making HTTP requests.
 - [json_annotation](https://pub.dev/packages/json_annotation "json_annotation"): A package used for JSON serialization/deserialization in Dart.